JDBDT/jdbdt/src/site/markdown/DBSetup.md

 - `insert(data)` inserts `data` into a table (the table is `data.getSource()`).
 - `populate(data)` sets `data` as the contents of a table (the table is `data.getSource()`).
+- `populateIfChanged(data)` sets `data` as the contents of a table, if the table is perceived as having changed.

 Clean-up: